Ethan13310/ECS/README.md

 entity.isEnabled(); // or world.isEntityEnabled(entity);

-// Check whether the Entity is valid or not
+// Check whether the Entity is valid or not entity.isValid(); // or world.isEntityValid(entity);
-// An entity is considered invalid if it does not belong to any World or if its ID does
-// not correspond to any Entity within the World entity.isValid(); // or world.isEntityValid(entity);

 // Compare two Entities
 if (entity1 == entity2) {
-    // entity1 and entity2 refer to the same Entity
+    // entity1 and entity2 refer to the same Entity ...
 }
 ```